skills / free-community-pipeline

 article README.md

-Turn free communities into million-dollar pipelines using trust architecture, behavioral signals, and behavior-responsive systems.
-Guides you through community purpose, signal auditing, content strategy, response systems, and conversion planning without destroying trust.
-Based on Jeremy Haynes' community pipeline framework.
+Turn free communities into million-dollar pipelines using trust architecture, behavioral signals, and behavior-responsive systems without destroying trust.

 settings SKILL.md Click to expand expand_more